NURS FPX 6030 Assessment 2 Problem Statement (PICOT)

 Class C: and Aristocrat health care special products DA’s, or Daily Activities.

-O: Effects in Relation to the Functioning of Musculoskeletal System
+O: Effects in Relation to the Functioning of the Musculoskeletal System

 T: Half a year